-Allison Ribaux - Herbalist - Anthropologist - Founder
+Allison Ribaux - Certified Holistic Nutritionist & Herbalist - Yoga Instructor - Anthropologist - Founder

-I'm Allison, a Herbalist and Anthropologist, and the founder of
+I'm Allison, a Certified Holistic Nutritionist & Herbalist, Yoga Instructor, Anthropologist, and the founder of SwitchBack Holistics.

 Specializing in Holistic Solutions to Immune Problems and Chronic Pain